 Do you think you have to go to school to become an artist?

-It was a very special time—I was completely immersed in textiles and absorbed everything I could from wonderfully passionate and talented people.
-It introduced me to screen printing, color, and the history of textiles in a way that changed my life forever.
+That was a very special time—I was completely immersed in textiles and absorbed everything I could from wonderfully passionate and talented people.
+Graduate school introduced me to screen printing, color, and the history of textiles in a way that changed my life forever.

 Did you have anyone along the way that was instrumental in the trajectory of your life?